PennyHow/PyTrx/README.md

 # PyTrx
 PyTrx is an object-oriented toolbox created for the purpose of calculating real-world measurements from oblique images and time-lapse image series.
 Its primary purpose is to obtain velocities, surface areas, and volume losses from imagery of glacial environments.<br>

+These scripts have not yet been published, but PyTrx has been used for data processing in the following publications: <br>
+How et al. (In Review) Rapidly-changing subglacial hydrology pathways at a tidewater glacier revealed through simultaneous observations of water pressure, supraglacial lakes, meltwater plumes and surface velocities. <i>The Cryosphere Discussions</i>, <a href="http://www.the-cryosphere-discuss.net/tc-2017-74/">doi:10.5194/tc-2017/74</a><br>
+Please use these citations if you are using PyTrx in publishing articles.

 Each script contains classes and functions for handling each aspect needed for photogrammetric processing:<br>

 <b><u>CamEnv.py</b></u><br>